 This painting surprised me, the location is one I’d long wished to paint, I know it intimately.

 The surprise was I discovered a forgotten great story, my hope is it surprises and delights you too.

 My original intention was to paint the moonlight view I’d see hundreds of times of an evening after sailing with my family.

-We were members of the Royal Plymouth Corinthian Yacht Club which to this day has two of my paintings in pride of place in their lounge.
+In days long gone, my family and I were members of the Royal Plymouth Corinthian Yacht Club which to this day has two of my paintings, commissioned, in pride of place in their lounge.

 I was aware of some of the Cattewater’s history, the Phoneticians, Saxons, of Francis Drake, Frobisher, Hawkins, of the Mayflower and Pilgrim Fathers…

 Little did I realize just how much history I was standing on and looking at… or how many souls had emigrated via Plymouth.